 Sedation Dentistry Financing

 Many dentists offering sedation dentistry to their patients accept not only the traditional forms of payment (cash, checks, and credit cards), but also financing options.
-Many sedation dentistry providers now accept financing plans from nationally recognized companies such as CareCredit®.
+Many sedation dentistry providers now accept financing plans from nationally recognized companies.
 They may also accept financing plans from local companies.

 When making an appointment with a sedation dentistry provider in your area, inquire about the financing options available at the practice.
 Not only will the office staff inform you of the payment plans available, but most will help you apply for financing as well.